fantasybot-red/Agent_Fantasy/resources/system_prompt.md

 Components are mentioned in the message to format the response.
 They are used to create interactive elements, organize content.
 User should not know about these components, they are only used to format the response.

 **Important rules:**
+- All Components rule must be followed strictly, or they will not work. and no response will be sent to user.
 - `{...}` indicates variables that will be replaced with actual values
 - All components are not compatible with code blocks, so you must not use them inside code blocks
 - `attachment://{filename}` is used when you have that attachment in the message, otherwise use the URL directly